powersindustries/DataTypesAndAlgorithms_Java/README.md

     - `Edge` -> Line on the diagram that connects two Vertices.
         - Edges can be weighted.
 This adds a value to an edge between two vertices.
         - Edges can be directional.
 We assume most edges are 2 directional, but sometimes its only one.
-- Common Types of graphs:
+- Common Types of Graph Representations:
     - `Adjacency Matrix` -> Graph where the data is outlined in a 2x2 matrix.
         - The rows represent the vertex and the columns represent what has edges connecting to the vertices.
         - Great for displaying weights of edges.
 Not very efficient.